 Spread over five square kilometres of wetlands, sabkhas (sand flats), fossilized sands and dunes, this is the first area in the Emirate designated for protection by law.
 This nature reserve houses more than 250 species of birds, 37 plant species as well as a rich variety of dragon flies and damsel flies.
 This is a walking tour so be prepared to walk!
 Visitors will get a unique opportunity to explore the park of Al Wathba Wetlands on foot.

 You can learn all about the huge variety and diversity of animals, plants and birds that live here all year round.
 This place is particularly renowned for the abundance of Greater Flamingos— with as many as 4,000 living there during autumn and spring.
 All ages are allowed to join the trip.
 You have to meet your guide at the Dalma Mall main entrance before proceeding with the trip.
 This nature reserve is definitely an offbeat place to explore in Abu Dhabi.

-What are the other unusual places in town?
+What are other unusual things to do in Abu Dhabi?